-In a world dominated by pushy ads and irrelevant pop-ups, inbound marketing shines through as one of the few ways to stand out from the crowd and offer something truly useful.
-Consumers all over the world are tuning out of interruption based, invasive marketing methods.
+In a world dominated by pushy ads and irrelevant pop-ups, Inbound Marketing is one of the few ways to stand out from the crowd and offer something truly useful.
+Consumers worldwide are tuning out of interruption-based, invasive marketing methods.
 It’s time we keep up.

-Inbound marketing is a permission-driven strategy that aims to create an influx of leads — people who are actively looking for your products and services.
-It is based on the premise that consumers don’t like being interrupted with ads when they’re busy doing something else, even though they could possibly use whatever it is that you offer.
+Inbound Marketing is a permission-driven strategy that aims to create an influx of leads — people who are actively looking for your products and services.
+It is based on the premise that consumers don’t like being interrupted by ads when they’re busy doing something else, even though they could use whatever you offer.

 Interestingly, if the same consumers find your business through organic search, they’ll be far more likely to respond to a call to action or actually buy something.

 So, instead of reaching out to an uninterested audience, it’s better to make it easier for the interested audience to find you.
-These are the people who are already researching your industry, evaluating your competitors, and are close to making their purchase decision.
+These are the people who are already researching your industry, evaluating your competitors, and are close to making a purchasing decision.

 Social media, blogs, and search engines are powerful marketing tools.
-They extend the reach of your business and ensure that potential customers find you.
-By publishing content that is beneficial to your customer base, you are fulfilling an actual need that people have.
-This establishes trust and credibility for your business and it’s the cornerstone of Inbound Marketing.
+They extend your business’s reach and ensure potential customers find you.
+By publishing great content that is beneficial to your customer base, you are fulfilling an actual need that people have.
+This establishes trust and credibility for your business, and it’s the cornerstone of Inbound Marketing.

-Outbound can be considered as the traditional style of marketing as it involves pushing the product or service to the potential customers.
-Inbound is a little more organic — it is more about the customer finding your business via their own research.
-Where outbound traditionally uses channels such as television, print, or even direct mail, inbound primarily focuses on pushing quality content via digital channels.
+Outbound Marketing is considered the traditional marketing style as it involves pushing your product or service to potential customers.
+However, Inbound is a little more organic — it is more about your customer finding your business via their own research.
+Where outbound traditionally uses channels such as television, print, or even direct mail, Inbound primarily focuses on pushing quality content via digital channels.